-- Advanced Technology: The Sun StorEdge 5210 NAS Appliance combines software and hardware technology in an easy-to-manage, high performance storage appliance.
-The Sun NAS operating system is optimized for file serving and file storage and uses a 64-bit journaling file system specifically designed to ensure data integrity.
+- Advanced Technology: The Sun StorEdge 5310 NAS combines software and hardware technology in an easy-to-manage, high performance storage appliance.
+The Sun StorEdge NAS operating system is optimized for file serving and file storage and uses a 64-bit journaling file system specifically designed to ensure data integrity.
 Sun StorEdge File Checkpoint and File Replicator are important applications that provides an additional level of data protection.
-The hardware design is based on the server-class Intel Xeon platform with dual PCI-X buses that provide excellent performance. - Compact Design: The system architecture of the StorEdge 5210 NAS Appliance offers two built-in 10/100/1000 Gigabit Ethernet ports, a single external Ultra320SCSI multimode (SE/LVD) port, two serial ports, and 6 PCI-X slots for expandability, all within a compact 2U form factor design. - Robustness: The journalized file system helps to ensure data integrity across unforeseen events such as power outages.
-Checkpoints provide static images of the file system enabling rapid recovery of mistakenly deleted files or objects, and facilitating backup of the system.
-Combined with hardware

-RAID, battery-backed RAID cache, hot swappable drives, global spares, redundant hot-swappable power supplies and optional UPS backup, the StorEdge 5210 NAS Appliance provides exceptional robustness.

-• Scalability: The StorEdge 5210 NAS Appliance has six internal hard disk drives, 4GB of memory and ships standard with six PCI-X slots.
-Six 146GB drives yields a raw capacity 876GB.
-The standard configuration can support the connection of up to 3 StorEdge 5210 Expansion Units for an additional raw capacity of 5.256TB (36 x 146GB drives).
+The hardware design is based on the server-class Intel Xeon platform with dual PCI-X buses that provide excellent performance. - Compact Design: The system architecture of the StorEdge 5310 NAS offers two built-in 10/100/1000 Gigabit Ethernet ports, a single external Ultra320SCSI multimode (SE/LVD) port, two serial ports, and 6 PCI-X slots for expandability, all within a compact 2U form factor design. - Robustness: The journalized filesystem helps to ensure data integrity across unforeseen events such as power outages.
+Checkpoints provide static images of the filesystem enabling rapid recovery of mistakenly deleted files or objects, and facilitating backup of the system.
+Combined with hardware RAID, battery-backed RAID cache, hot swappable drives, global spares, redundant hot-swappable power supplies and optional UPS backup, the StorEdge 5310 NAS provides exceptional robustness. - Scalability: The StorEdge 5310 NAS has 4GB of memory and ships standard with six PCI-X slots.
+A standard Fibre Channel configuration can support the connection of up to 2 StorEdge 5300 RAID EU's and as many as 14 StorEdge 5300 EU F's for a total raw capacity of over 32.7TB.
+Standard S-ATA configurations can support the connection of up to 2 diskless StorEdge 5300 RAID EU's and as many as 16 StorEdge 5300 EU S's for a total raw capacity of over 89TB.
+Configurations incorporating 4 StorEdge 5300 RAID EU's must utilize the "Get to Yes" program and have a 60 day lead-time.